astropy/astropy-APEs/APE7.rst

 * ``wcs`` - an object that can be used to describe the relationship between positions in 'pixel' space, and world coordinates.
 This can (but does not have to) be an Astropy WCS object.
-Once the generalized WCS system is in place in Astropy, we could require this to be such an object.
+Once the generalized WCS system is in place in Astropy, we will probably require this to be such an object.
   Subclasses are free to be more restrictive in what they permit for the ``wcs`` object.

 * ``meta`` - a dict-like object that can be used to contain arbitrary metadata.
   This could be a plain Python dict, an ordered dict, a FITS Header object, and